Help Save “Pumba”Donate now

-Sadly, “Pumba” has fallen into disrepair following repeated breakage of his protective fence.
+Sadly, “Pumba” fell into disrepair following repeated breakage of his protective timber fence.

-Your donation will help protect and restore him to his former glory.
+Your donation has helped protect and restore him to his former glory.

-Protective metal railings and a gardener access gate will also be installed.
+Protective metal railings and a gardener access gate were also installed.

 The origin of “Pumba”

 Assistant Manager for the South-eastern district, Roy Hutchins conceived the idea after visiting the lost gardens of Heligan and seeing “The Giant’s Head” back in 2000.

 In preparation, soil generated from maintenance of the city’s bowling greens was stockpiled.
 The warthog design came about organically; there was no particular reason for it.
 Grounds Maintenance Area Manager, Will Power, created the profile of the head and carved the wooden ears and nose.
 Working Supervisor, Dave Hutchins created the eye mosaics using broken tiles and bicycle reflectors as the glint in his eyes!
 As a warthog, the feature gained the nickname “Pumba”.
 In 2012 the timber elements were replaced using cedar wood from a diseased tree in Roath Park.
 It was at this point the tusks were added.